Ayotunde-Jinadu/Firewall-Configuration-and-Management/README.md

-<h1>Network Traffic Analysis & Decryption with Logging Tool</h1>
+<h1>Firewall Configuration & Management</h1>

 <h2>Description</h2>

-This project consists of a set of Linux scripts designed for network traffic analysis and decryption.
-The utility leverages TCPDump to capture TCP traffic and provides automated tools for cyber forensic investigations.
-The scripts enable users to capture network packets, organize and parse the data, and decrypt the content of the captured traffic for further analysis.
-This project simplifies the process of extracting meaningful insights from network traffic while showcasing expertise in scripting, forensics, and decryption techniques.
+This project focuses on configuring and managing the Uncomplicated Firewall (UFW) on Linux systems to enhance network security.
+It involves defining rules to allow or deny specific traffic based on ports, protocols, and IP addresses, such as permitting SSH access while blocking all other incoming traffic by default.
+Logging is enabled to monitor and analyze firewall activity, providing real-time insights and supporting forensic investigations.
+By streamlining rule management and integrating robust monitoring, this project demonstrates expertise in Linux security, scripting, and traffic control.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>Bash</b>
-- <b>TCPDump</b>
+- <b>UFW (Uncomplicated Firewall)</b>
-- <b>Wireshark</b>
+- <b>Journald</b>
-- <b>Tshark</b>
+- <b>Nmap</b>

 <h2>Environments Used </h2>

 - <b>Operating System: Kali Linux</b> (via VirtualBox on Windows 11 22H2)
-- <b>Network Environment: Local traffic capture from Google searches</b>
+- <b>Network Environment: Local network traffic analysis, utilizing Nmap scans from a separate machine to simulate various traffic patterns and test UFW rule enforcement.</b>
-- <b>Development/Testing Tools: Visual Studio Code, VirtualBox</b>
+- <b>Development/Testing Tools: VirtualBox, PowerShell</b>

 <h2>Program walk-through:</h2>